Background

 Intensive lipid lowering and non-statin therapy in PAD (targets and limb outcomes)

-All patients with PAD should receive high-intensity statin therapy unless contraindicated.
-The HPS and 4S trials demonstrated significant cardiovascular risk reduction with statin therapy [16],[17].
-For very high-risk patients who do not achieve target LDL-C levels with statins alone, add ezetimibe or a PCSK9 inhibitor.
-The FOURIER and ODYSSEY OUTCOMES trials support this escalation strategy, with PAD subgroup analyses demonstrating both cardiovascular and limb benefits from PCSK9 inhibition [18],[19].
+All patients with peripheral arterial disease (PAD) should receive high-intensity statin therapy unless contraindicated.
+The Heart Protection Study (HPS) and Scandinavian Simvastatin Survival Study (4S) trials demonstrated significant cardiovascular risk reduction with statin therapy (Heart Protection 2002),[@4s1994?].
+For very high-risk patients, particularly those with concomitant diabetes mellitus, who do not achieve target low-density lipoprotein cholesterol (LDL-C) levels with statins alone, the addition of ezetimibe or a proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitor is recommended (Das 2025).
+The FOURIER and ODYSSEY OUTCOMES trials support this escalation strategy, with PAD subgroup analyses demonstrating both cardiovascular and limb benefits from PCSK9 inhibition (Sabatine 2017)📄,(Schwartz 2018)📄.

 Device selection: DCB/DES evidence and paclitaxel safety context

-Paclitaxel-based drug-coated balloons (DCBs) and drug-eluting stents (DES) improve patency in femoropopliteal disease compared to uncoated devices.
+Paclitaxel-based drug-coated balloons (DCB) and drug-eluting stents (DES) improve patency in femoropopliteal disease compared to uncoated devices.
+Recent network meta-analysis data reinforces the efficacy of these endovascular treatments across various lesion locations and severities (Zhou 2025).
 Regulatory review following an initial safety signal (Katsanos 2018) has been ongoing; subsequent large real-world analyses have not confirmed excess mortality.

 For detailed device evidence, current regulatory guidance, and shared decision-making requirements, see 10Ch.
 10.